alsenydiallo/PolynomialSolver/README.txt

  5
  6
  9
- and run the program with you .txt as input file ./dk-skeleton < filename
+ and run the program with your .txt as input file ./dk-skeleton < filename